Project Status: Planning

 Accomplished

-• Cohort 1: Our program is fulfilling its mission to serve historically underserved students, as demonstrated by the initial cohort.
-The 142 students who received coaching included a significant majority of first-generation college students and a strong representation of BIPOC individuals.
-These demographics confirm our commitment to reaching diverse learners who benefit most from our support, highlighted by the 110 coaching sessions completed this spring to help them achieve their milestones.
+• Cohorts 2 and 3: Our program is fulfilling its mission to serve historically underserved students, as demonstrated by the addition of cohorts 2 and 3 into our program.
+We currently have 286 students who are receiving coaching, including a significant majority of first-generation college students and a strong representation of BIPOC individuals.
+These demographics confirm our commitment to reaching diverse learners who benefit most from our support, highlighted by the 370+ coaching sessions completed this spring to help them achieve their milestones.

 In Progress